 Every year since 2012, the City Club has used this essay contest to invite students to consider different aspects of the First Amendment to the U.S. Constitution, specifically, Freedom of Speech.

 All high school students in Northeast Ohio are eligible to apply for scholarship prizes.
-Essays should pull from personal experience, current events, history, politics, art, anything really so long as they are backed up with evidence.
-Essays will be judged on their clarity, content, originality, and significance.
+Essays should pull from personal experience, current events, history, politics, art, or anything so long as they are backed up with evidence.
+Essays will be judged on their clarity, content alignment, originality, and organization/flow

 Click here to submit your essay.